park-holidays-uk/pagebuilder/README.md

 * The GrapesJS property stylable can be either true, false or an array, for which an empty array is equivilant to false but when using traits, the checkbox recognises empty array as true and as such displays incorrectly.
 * Mysterious glyph appearing in price point on advert-promo-three block.
 * Once href set on Links, clicking them redirects canvas to the url.
+* If an element with a style associated to it is copied, both copies of the element refer to same style, preventing the elements being styled differently. - *Temporary solution would be to disable copying of elements*